About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

 These Strawberry Cheesecake Cookies are out-of-this-world delicious!
 Make soft cookies stuffed with creamy cheesecake filling and dotted with fresh strawberries.

-Want to make an easy, yet totally impressive cookie that’s perfect for spring and summer?
+Want to make an easy, yet totally impressive cookie?
 Then you have to try these strawberry cheesecake cookies.
 Fresh strawberries are dotted throughout both the cookie dough and the creamy cheesecake filling, making every bite a bright and flavorful treat!

 - Easy.
 Despite the impressive results, this is an incredibly simple cookie recipe.
 All you need to do is make cookie dough, then wrap it around cheesecake filling that’s been frozen into balls.

 - Full of strawberry flavor.
 There are fresh strawberries in the cookie dough and also in the cheesecake filling.
 This means that every bite it bursting with strawberry flavor!

 - Perfect texture.
 These cookies are soft and chewy with delightfully creamy centers.